IanZhang47/MSML640/README.md

 * `checkpoints/unet_ped_t2f/best.pt` — model weights and metadata
 * `eval/train_log.csv` — per-epoch train loss and validation Dice

-You can also create a separate config to train on all slices (`data/slices_ped_t2f_full`) once you are satisfied with the validation behaviour.

 ---

 ## 8. Gradio Demo